Georgia is facing a critical shortage of nurses, physicians and emergency medical personnel across the state

 “At Phoebe, we are committed to developing innovative, collaborative and comprehensive responses to the worsening shortage of healthcare workers in Georgia – the most serious challenge facing hospitals and health systems in our state.
 The GA-STRONG program is exactly the kind of support we need as evidenced by the bipartisan support it has received in the Georgia Congressional Delegation,” said Scott Steiner, President & CEO of Phoebe Putney Health System in Albany.
 “We are extremely grateful that Senators Ossoff and Warnock, Congressmen Bishop and Austin Scott, and other members of Georgia’s House delegation came together to support this effort to improve healthcare in Georgia by strengthening the development of healthcare professionals.
 Their work will have tangible results, ensuring and expanding access to the quality health care Georgians need and deserve.”

-“If implemented, the GA- STRONG initiative will provide critical assistance to Atrium Health’s mission as we improve health and wellness, elevate hope and advance healing for all of Georgia through both diversifying our talent pipeline and direct care developments,” said Atrium Health Navicent President and CEO Delvecchio S. Finley and Atrium Health Floyd President and CEO Kurt Stuenkel.
+“The GA- STRONG initiative will provide critical assistance to Atrium Health’s mission as we improve health and wellness, elevate hope and advance healing for all of Georgia through both diversifying our talent pipeline and direct care developments,” said Atrium Health Navicent President and CEO Delvecchio S. Finley and Atrium Health Floyd President and CEO Kurt Stuenkel.
 “We are thankful for Georgia’s legislative delegation’s support of health care workers and our efforts to expand access to high quality care in some of the state’s most critical areas including pediatrics, maternal health and chronic disease management.”